-Students at WPS are required to study a world language.
+Students at Washington Preparatory School are required to study a world language.
 We offer Language Acquisition classes in Spanish or Chinese (Mandarin)..
 We offer beginner classes in grade 6 for Spanish and Chinese (Mandarin) and in grade 9 for Spanish and Chinese (Mandarin).

-Language acquisition at WPS is aimed to develop a respect for, and understanding of, other languages and cultures, and is equally designed to equip the student with a skills base to facilitate further language learning.
+Language acquisition at Washington Preparatory School is aimed to develop a respect for, and understanding of, other languages and cultures, and is equally designed to equip the student with a skills base to facilitate further language learning.

 Grade 6/7 Spanish This course covers a range of basic vocabulary and grammatical structures which will allow students to access the language throughout the rest of their school career.
 Students learn the Spanish alphabet and numbers, how to describe people and themselves, give opinions and express what they like or don’t like to do, and talk about food.
 Grammar includes the concept of feminine and masculine nouns, plural, forming negatives, regular verbs in the present tense, and the irregular verbs “to have” and “to be.”
 Students start to learn a range of reading strategies, and to describe and respond to visual and written text.
 They start to produce language orally, working on intonation and pronunciation, and in writing within the conventions of a limited number of text types.